 Instructions have an “ought” to them.
 “He is a mechanic” or “he is head of his house” are not instructions.
 “He should repair my car, because I paid him to do it” or “I advise you to take charge at home” means that someone got instructions to do something.

 The Bible mentions heads of households several times, but never says men ”ought” to be the head.
 It never even teaches men, in general, are heads of households.
-It twice mentions men as heads of their wives, but it does not say, either time, that he is supposed to be her head.*
+It twice mentions men as heads of their wives, but it does not say, either time, that he is supposed to act in any way to make it true.*

 The God test: